 The Joovy Caboose Ultralight Graphite and the Britax B-Agile Double both scored a high of nine in this metric.
 The Joovy Caboose weighs only 23.4 pounds making it the lightest in the group, and to Britax B-Agile Double is only 10,649 cubic inches when folded making it the smallest stroller in the group.

-The Vista measures out at 29,382 cubic inches when folded.
-This is significantly higher than the average for the group, which is closer to 19,000 cubic inches.
-In general, UPPAbaby Vista Double is both large and heavy; possibly it's the only downfall.
+The Vista measures out at 28,264 cubic inches when folded this is down 1000 cubic inches from the previous version.
+The average for the group is closer to 19,000 cubic inches.
+In general, the Vista Double is large and heavy; arguably it's the only downfall.

 The Vista earned an 8 of 10 for quality.
 This ties with the BOB Revolution Flex Duallie.